TrumpForUSA/HowTrumpWins2020/Trump-Parental-Leave.md

 For those adopting children under the age of 18, ***TPL*** eligibility will begin once the adoption has been finalized for a period of six months, or for a period of twelve months in the case of a single parent.

 ### USA Adoption Exchange
-Mothers with an unwanted pregnancy that have decided to utilize the ***USA Adoption Exchange***, instead of aborting their baby in the first or second trimester, will be eligible to receive ***TPL*** income six months before the due date, which will continue until six months after the due date.
+Mothers with an unwanted pregnancy that have decided to utilize the ***USA Adoption Exchange***, instead of aborting their baby in the first or second trimester, will be eligible to receive ***TPL*** income six months before the due date, which will continue until three months after the due date.
+Mothers without any regular bonus income who are under 21 years old will be eligible for a special $650 a month ***TPL*** bonus during this nine month period.

 ### Multiples
 While parents of multiples will receive a separate ***TCC*** account for each child - ***TPL*** benefits will remain the same.